The open to all tour sold out in four days, so we're making some changes. See below.

 Day 1 - Arrive in Kathmandu

-10th October 2020.
-Check-in to hotel and relax after the long flight and get into the groove of Nepal.
+Check in to hotel and relax after the flight and get into the groove of Nepal.

 Day 2 - In and around Kathmandu

-While the permits get issued the riders can rest up a bit because the fun starts the next day.
-We take in a few of the incredible sights of Kathmandu, including the Boudha Stupa Buddhist temple and the ancient Durbar Square UNESCO heritage site.
+While the necessary permits get issued we rest up, and get to know each other as we take in a few of the incredible sights of Kathmandu, including the Boudha Stupa Buddhist temple and the ancient Durbar Square UNESCO heritage site.
 The hotel is a great place to hang-out, with a secluded terrace bar and pool.

 Day 3 - Kathmandu - Besisahar

 We ride out of Kathmandu in the morning as the city wakes up and escape all the chaos and craziness of the capital.
 We ride towards Pokhara on the Prithvi highway before turning off into back country roads to Besisahar.

 This is where the tarmac ends.
 We ride out after a hearty breakfast and enjoy everything the trails have to offer.

 Day 5 - Timang - Braga

 More fantastic vistas and more challenging trails ahead towards the brilliant village of Braga.
 It's not a long ride but the ever-changing views make it hard not to stop and stare and take photos.
 There was also a great coffee shop and bakery on this section.